What is a Reverse Mortgage?

 How the Program Works

 There are borrower and property eligibility requirements that must be met.
-If you meet the eligibility criteria, we will have you complete a reverse mortgage application, arrange for you to get a counselor.
+If you meet the eligibility criteria we will have you complete a reverse mortgage application and arrange for you to get a counselor.
 We will discuss other requirements of the Reverse Mortgage program, the loan approval process, and repayment terms.

 - Be 62 years of age or older

 - Own the property outright or paid down a considerable amount